martinr9315/ProbFSTA/README.md

 ##### Running Trials
 To run a trial, run: ```python3 run_trials.py``` and follow the prompts.
-This uses the treebank generation described below to produce a treebnak for leanring.
+This uses the treebank generation described below to produce a treebnak for learning.
 The various randomly initialized PFSTAs are displayed, and then learned PFSTA and corresponding CFG that produces the best likelihood from 50 random initializations.

 ##### Tree Bank Generation
 A tree bank can be generated from a goal Probalistic Finite State Tree Automata, the PFSTA which we want the learner to learn.